varunseemar/e-wallet/README.md

 # 💳 E-Wallet Application

 This is a **Spring Boot based REST API** for an **e-wallet system**.
-It provides functionality for **user management, wallet transactions, and payments**.
+It provides functionality for **user management, wallet transactions, payments, and secure authentication with JWT tokens**.

 ---